Rice Lake, Wisconsin: Economy

-Rice Lake serves as a shopping, industrial, educational, and medical hub for the surrounding rural communities of Barron, Cameron, Chetek, Shell Lake, Cumberland, Spooner, and Ladysmith.
+Rice Lake serves as a shopping, industrial, educational, and medical hub for the surrounding rural communities of Barron, Cameron, Chetek, Shell Lake, Cumberland, Turtle Lake, Spooner, and Ladysmith.

 The annual city budget is $915,000.
 The largest source of revenue for the city is property taxes, with $430,000 of income.
 The largest expenditure of the city is infrastructure, the town budget for which was $325,000 in 2022.

+The city is home to Rice Lake Weighing Systems, a multinational scale manufacturer.